Huskies’ efforts to recruit Levi Onwuzurike out of Texas are starting to pay off

 “The weather.
 Texas football — I love it, but the weather is terrible.
 It’s so hot,” he said.

 A third-year sophomore, the 6-foot-3, 282-pound Onwuzurike is starting to become a fan favorite on the defensive line.
-With senior Shane Bowman expected to miss about six weeks with a broken foot, Onwuzurike made his first career start in last Saturday’s victory over BYU.
+With senior Shane Bowman expected to miss about six weeks with a broken foot, Onwuzurike made his first career start in last Saturday’s victory over Brigham Young.
 Through five games, he has 10 tackles, one for a loss.

 “Levi played very well,” UW coach Chris Petersen said.
 “Levi’s got a lot of upside.
 He continues to flash and he just needs more reps in there and continue to play at that high level and he can do some really good stuff for us.”